TosbackCgusBridge-Bot/CGUs-versions/Freeze/Privacy Policy.md

 Testimonials.
 We post testimonials on our Sites.
 Testimonials may contain Personally Identifiable Information.
 We will obtain your consent via email prior to posting the testimonial or comment.

 Widgets.
-We use the Share and Enjoy and Add This widgets to enable you to share blog posts from our sites or to post links to our sites on third party sites or within emails.
+We use the "Share and Enjoy" and "Add This" widgets to enable you to share blog posts from our sites or to post links to our sites on third party sites or within emails.
 If you choose to send an email, or share a blog post from our Sites, no third party personal information is collected.

 If you use the email a friend feature your friends email will be collected for the sole purpose of sending them a onetime email to visit the site.
 Please note that any personal information you submit within these widgets is not governed by this privacy policy.

 Research.
 We study users' demographics and interests using your information.
 We also use cookies, pixels, software checker information and server log files to better understand and serve you.
 We compile and analyze this information on an aggregated basis.
 We also may share this aggregated data periodically with current and potential Partners.

 Third Parties and Advertising.
-Third parties advertise on our Sites and Services, and we also contract with third parties to serve ads across the Internet.
-These third parties may serve ads about our products or Services, or third party products or services in which, based on your information, we or our business partners believe you may be interested.
+We and third parties may advertise on our Sites and Services and we may use information collected to provide you with advertisements that are relevant to you or are compatible with your computer.
+We also contract with third parties to serve ads across the Internet.
+These third parties may serve ads about our Products or Services, or third party products or services in which, based on your information, we or our business partners believe you may be interested.
 These third parties may seek to use cookies and pixel tags, including those collected on our Site or Service, to track Session Data about the ads you have seen and types of things in which you appear interested.
 These third parties may also use combined information about your visits to our Site and other sites in order to provide advertisements about related goods and services that may be of interest to you.
-You can opt-out of the third party advertising program by visiting the Network Advertising Initiative website http://www.networkadvertising.org/consumer/opt\_out.asp.
-Opting out of a network does not mean you will no longer receive online advertising.
+You can opt-out of the third party interest-based advertising program by visiting the Network Advertising Initiative Website Opting out of a network does not mean you will no longer receive online advertising.
 It does mean that the network from which you opted out will no longer deliver ads tailored to your Web preferences and usage patterns.

 When you click on a third party advertisers' link from our Site or Service, you may enter the third party's site.
 We are not responsible for such third party's sites.
 You should carefully review the privacy statements of any other site you visit, because those privacy statements will apply to your visit to that site, and may be very different from our policy.